 If you’re a government employee, you might also have access to a pension.
 My government job required me to contribute 5.5% of our salary into a defined contribution pension plan.
-My employer threw in 6%.
-This was additional tax advantaged savings that didn’t count towards any of my other contribution limits.
+My employer put in 6% as a match.
+This was additional tax-advantaged savings that didn’t count towards any of my other contribution limits.

 The following scenario, for example, wouldn’t be crazy:

 Imagine what a two-person household could pull off if both people worked in the public sector and had access to a 457 as well.
-It’d look something like this:
+It would look something like this: